marcocrowe/learn-python-py/exam-papers/2023-computing-for-healthcare-coar06006-paper.md

 ### Question 5.6 (7 Marks)

 Write a program that accepts a number of days e.g 18 as input (from keyboard) and converts that value to weeks and days.
 For example, 18 days would convert to 2 weeks and 4 days.
-The output should be in the format “18 days is equal to 2 weeks and 4 days”.
+The output should be in the format `18 days is equal to 2 weeks and 4 days`.
 Hint: use modulo division % and floor division //  .